LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 .. c:function:: int SPRKStepPrintAllStats(void* arkode_mem, FILE* outfile, SUNOutputFormat fmt)

-   Outputs all of the integrator and other statistics.
+   Outputs all of the integrator statistics.

      * *arkode_mem* -- pointer to the SPRKStep memory block.
      * *outfile* -- pointer to output file.